B-1B Lancers assigned to the 34th Expeditionary Bomb Squadron take off in support of a BTF 25-1 training mission Feb. 10, 2025

-U.S. Air Force B-1B Lancers assigned to the 34th Expeditionary Bomb Squadron, Ellsworth Air Force Base, S.D., take off in support of Bomber Task Force 25-1 at Andersen Air Force Base, Guam, Feb.
+U.S. Air Force Staff Sgt.
+Rodel Shorter, 34th Expeditionary Bomb Squadron assistant dedicated crew chief, prepares a B-1B Lancer for takeoff in support of Bomber Task Force 25-1 at Andersen Air Force Base, Guam, Feb.
 10, 2025.
-The United States is committed to upholding a rules-based, free and open Indo-Pacific that respects every nation and ensures the peaceful resolution of disputes free from coercion.
-(U.S. Air Force video by Senior Airman Brittany Kenney)
+Bomber Task Force missions are designed to showcase PACAF’s ability to deter, deny, and dominate any influence or aggression from adversaries or competitors.
+(U.S. Air Force photo by Senior Airman Brittany Kenney)

 |Date Taken: